SITE Santa Fe – NM – August 3, 2018 to January 6, 2019 –

 Casa Tomada is the title of this exhibition, we are told by its curators, and a short story by Julio Cortázar about a long-in-the-family home taken over by mysterious forces that drive the dwellers out room by room until the family leaves with nothing but a wristwatch and the key.
 They lock the door and throw away the key.

 Casa means house in Spanish, so we know this exhibition will be about place.
-We know it is the third SiteLines, the name SITE uses to say they have a new biennial theme: the Americas in art of today.
+We know it is the third SiteLines, the name SITE uses to say they have a newish biennial theme: the Americas in art of today.
 Tomada?
 My first guess of meaning is tomato, then tornado, or hurling tomatoes.
-After seeing the exhibition, my guess has some truth: hurling tomatoes to question the power to hold the stage.
+After seeing the exhibition, my guess hit some truth: art that embodies hurling tomatoes to question the power to hold the stage.

 Tomada, said curator José Luis Blondet, is a troublesome word for Spanish speakers and can be translated as: taken over, drunk or under siege.

 I took over the artists’ spiel about their work, and asked artists to talk about art — any art but their own.

 We can easily search and know Julio Cortázar was a modernist writer from Argentina.
 His stories were the basis of the 60s movies Blow Up by Michelangelo Antonioni and Weekend, by Jean Luc Goddard.
 We can learn that Cortázar and his mentor, Jorge Luis Borges, were both driven out of their university literature departments by Argentina’s socialist president Juan Perón in the 1940s – the same decade when he wrote Casa Tomada.